STS-130: Crew

+Crew seat assignments

 Mission payload

 STS-130 carried Tranquility and the Cupola to the International Space Station.
 Tranquility was manufactured at the Thales Alenia Space factory in Turin, Italy, and transported by aircraft to Florida.
 It arrived at the Kennedy Space Center Space Station Processing Facility on May 21, 2009.
 It is also known as Node 3, and was named by a NASA poll as Tranquility.